Common Questions, Fees, and Types of Treatment

 I believe our greatest growth occurs while in our love relationship.
 We are paired with people to teach each other the deep core lessons we must deal with during our lifetime.

-I invite heterosexual couples, gay and lesbian couples, siblings, parents, partners, and adult children to relationship/family therapy.
-Any significant relationship in distress will benefit from my empathy, insight and expertise.
+I invite both siblings, parents, and adult children to family therapy.
+Any significant relationship in distress will benefit from the empathy, insight and expertise that I offer.

 Translate This Page